Skip to content

 The fact that Google Calendar is better suited for calendar management is hardly surprising.
 After all, it's one of the best calendar apps on the market.

-Calendly is better suited for groups and teams
+Calendly is better for groups and teams

 Calendly booking page with a field to enter additional guest emails highlighted.